sachajw/win10-packer-image/README.md

-# Packer, Vagrant and VirtualBox Windows 10 Image Generation and deployment
+# Packer, Vagrant and VirtualBox Windows 10 Image Generation and Deployment

 ## [Hashicorp Packer](https://developer.hashicorp.com/packer)
 - Packer is a tool that lets you create identical machine images for multiple platforms from a single source template